TankKevin/TaoTeChing/README.md

 TaoTeChing is a beautifully designed app based on iOS platform and is designed & built by Kevin Tan.

-Although it's simple, we try to make it useful.
+Although it's simple, I try to make it useful.
 It mainly helps users absorb the wisdom of Taoism by the following ways:

 * Tap one chapter out of 81 chapters in the table to see details.
 Swipe to like/dislike the chapter.
 * View ancient & modern Chinese version of each chapter.